 You Have No Desire to Reconcile

-If you and your spouse have accepted (however reluctantly) the reality of your separation's being permanent, and if neither one of you has an overwhelming desire to reconcile, then the odds are that each of you has reached an emotional point in the divorce when mediation can be productive.
+If you and your spouse have accepted (however reluctantly) the reality of your separation being permanent, and if neither one of you has an overwhelming desire to reconcile, then the odds are that each of you has reached the emotional point in divorce when mediation can be productive.
 This doesn't mean you must rule out the possibility of reconciliation.
 But you do have to be ready to focus on what happens if you and your spouse don't get back together.